nick-novak/Goals-n-such/checklists-and-ideas/books-checklist.md

 ## August 2025

 - [x] The Art of Frugal Hedonism -- Adam Grubb & Annie Raser-Rowland :headphones:
-- [ ] The Need to Be Whole: Patriotism and the History of Prejudice -- Wendell Berry :headphones:
+- [x] The Need to Be Whole: Patriotism and the History of Prejudice -- Wendell Berry :headphones:
 - [x] Sunrise on the Reaping -- Suzanne Collins :blue_book:
 - [x] The Algebra of Wealth: A Simple Formula for Financial Security -- Scott Galloway :headphones:

 ## September 2025

-- [ ] The Essential Marcus Aurelius -- John Piazza & Jacob Needleman
+- [x] The Essential Marcus Aurelius -- John Piazza & Jacob Needleman :blue_book:
 - [x] The Algebra of Wealth: A Simple Formula for Financial Security -- Scott Galloway :blue_book:
-- [ ] Atmosphere -- Taylor Jenkins Reid
+- [x] Atmosphere -- Taylor Jenkins Reid :blue_book:

+## October 2025

+- [x] Deliver Me from Nowhere: The Making of Bruce Springsteen's Nebraska -- Warren Zanes

+## November 2025

+- [x] I Will Teach You to Be Rich -- Ramit Sethi
+- [ ] Outlive: The Science and Art of Longevity -- Peter Attia

+## December 2025

+- [ ] Blankets -- Craig Thompson

 ## To-Read